spa44rty/FictionWriterStudio/replit.md

 - **Issues & Suggestions Panel**: Lower half shows summary of all flagged issues and AI suggestions
   - **Issues**: ERROR (red), WARNING (orange), INFO (blue) severity levels with counts
   - **AI Suggestions**: Line-by-line edits listed with old/new text and rationale
+  - **Click to jump**: Click any issue or suggestion in the panel to jump to its exact location in the editor
   - Provides overview while inline highlighting shows exact locations
   - Apply/Reject buttons available in both panel and inline tooltips